 An example.
-If the same number of people in the population have the disease as those who don't (a prevalence rate of 50%) then the 'weights' applied to the false positive effect are the same as the weights applied to the false negative effect.
-And in this case, with both sensitivity and specificity in the BBC example being 90% (actually the latter was 91% but that is near enough) then it is true to say the the lady with the positive result would have a probability of 90% of having the disease.
+If the same number of people in the population have the disease as those who don’t (a prevalence rate of 50%), then the ‘weights’ applied to the false positive effect are the same as the weights applied to the false negative effect.
+And in this case, with both sensitivity and specificity in the BBC example being 90% (actually the latter was 91%, but that is near enough), then it is correct to say the lady with the positive result would have a probability of 90% of having the disease.
 But only in this example of a prevalence of 50%.
 And even then, the specificity has to be the same as the sensitivity.
 What if the proportion of the disease in the population was actually only 1%?

-Well, we can see 'intuitively' that this causes a problem.
+Well, we can see ‘intuitively’ that this causes a problem.
 If someone walks off the street and has the test, there is only 1 chance in a 100 that they have the disease.
-If the test is performed on them, the likelihood of a true positive (where they do have have the condition and the test produces a correct result) is very much less than the likelihood of a false positive (where they don't have the condition and the test produces an incorrect result).
+If tested, the likelihood of a true positive (where they do have the condition, and the test produces a correct result) is very much less than the probability of a false positive (where they don’t have the disease, and the test provides an incorrect result).

 Why?
-The test - if you have the disease - returns true positives 90% of the time.
-But the test, if you don't have the disease, still returns false positives 9% of the time (100 minus the specificity of 91).
-But - we still have to adjust for the prevalence of the disease.
-After we have multiplied true positive returns of 90% by 1% (the prevalence rate) to produce 0.9% and false positive returns of 9% by 99% (100 minus the prevalence rate) to still get very nearly 9.0%, we find that any positive result is thus approximately 10 times more likely to be a false alarm that a true positive.
+The test – if you have the disease – generates true positives 90% of the time.
+But the test, if you don’t have the disease, still returns false positives 9% of the time (100 minus the specificity of 91).
+But we still have to adjust for the prevalence of the disease.
+We multiply true positive returns of 90% by 1% (the prevalence rate) to produce 0.9%.
+We then multiply false positive returns of 9% by 99% (100 minus the prevalence rate) to get very nearly 9.0%.
+We find that any positive result is thus approximately 10 times more likely to be a false alarm that a real positive.

-Hence the true likelihood of having the disease, following a positive test result, is (in this example) 10%.
+Hence the real likelihood of having the disease, following a positive test result, is (in this example) 10%.

 And we can see, all other things being equal, that if;

-- we increase the prevalence of the disease, any positive result from a test mean we are more likely to have the disease
+- we increase the prevalence of the disease, any positive result from a test means we are more likely to have the disease

 - we decrease the specificity, OR decrease the sensitivity, any positive result from a test means we are less likely to have the disease